Schaper Toys: Super Toe

 Super Toe Super Jock Football (1970s) was a hard plastic field goal kicker.
 The game included Super Toe, field goal posts, and a plastic football.
 The object was simple, in a downward motion, smash the kicker on the helmet, this would activate the kicking leg and try to get a field goal from varying distances.

 Big Mouth

 Big Mouth (1968) is a game for 2 to 4 players.
-Each player is given a giant fork, a green insect, and a paper plate that contains 6 different plastic food items (bananas, carrots, grapes, lemons, pineapples, strawberries).
+Each player is given a giant fork, a green insect, and several plastic food items.
 The players take turns using a spinner.
-If a spin yields a food item, all players attempt to be the first to feed that item to a cardboard clown using an oversized fork.
-The insect acts as a wildcard.
-The losers return the food to their plates after each round.
 The goal is to be the first player to feed all the food on their plate to the cardboard clown.

 Clean Sweep

 Clean Sweep (1967) is a game for 2, 3, or 4 players.
 The object is to "collect as much 'good' litter (scattered trash) as possible and at the same time avoid collecting any of the 'bad' litter."